Upgrade sequence of the nodes

 Cisco ISE offers a GUI-based centralized upgrade from the Admin portal.
 The upgrade process is much simplified, and the progress of the upgrade and the status of the nodes are displayed on the screen.

-Choose Adminstration > System > Upgrade > Overview menu option lists all the nodes in your deployment, the personas that are enabled on them, the version of ISE installed, and the status (indicates whether a node is active or inactive) of the node.
+Choose Administration > System > Upgrade > Overview menu option lists all the nodes in your deployment, the personas that are enabled on them, the version of ISE installed, and the status (indicates whether a node is active or inactive) of the node.
 You can begin upgrade only if the nodes are in the Active state.

-In the Cisco ISE GUI, click the Menu icon () and choose Adminstration > System > Upgrade > Overview menu option lists all the nodes in your deployment, the personas that are enabled on them, the version of ISE installed, and the status (indicates whether a node is active or inactive) of the nodes.
+In the Cisco ISE GUI, click the Menu icon () and choose Administration > System > Upgrade > Overview menu option lists all the nodes in your deployment, the personas that are enabled on them, the version of ISE installed, and the status (indicates whether a node is active or inactive) of the nodes.
 You can begin upgrade only if the nodes are in the Active state.

-You can select one of the following options in the Administration > System > Upgrade> Upgrade Selection window to upgrade your Cisco ISE deployment:
+Depending on the release of Cisco ISE you have deployed, you can select one of the following options in the Administration > System > Upgrade> Upgrade Selection window to upgrade your Cisco ISE deployment:

 • Full Upgrade: Full upgrade is a multi-step process that enables a complete upgrade of all the nodes in your Cisco ISE deployment at the same time.
 This method will upgrade the deployment in lesser time when compared to the split upgrade process.
 The application services will be down during this upgrade process because all nodes are upgraded parallelly.

-• Split Upgrade: Split upgrade is a multi-step process that enables the upgrade of your Cisco ISE deployment while allowing services to remain available during the upgrade process.
+• Legacy Split Upgrade: Split upgrade is a multi-step process that enables the upgrade of your Cisco ISE deployment while allowing services to remain available during the upgrade process.
 This upgrade method allows you to choose the Cisco ISE nodes to be upgraded on your deployment.

 Note